F. Neale Bock Scholarship

 G. A. "Bill" Garske Scholarship

-Applicants must be children of employees of Travis Pattern & Foundry.
-Travis Pattern must have employed the parent for three years and the child must be under age 23.
-Applications are available beginning December 1 and are due March 1.
+Applicants must be children or grandchildren of hourly employees of Travis Pattern & Foundry.
+Travis Pattern must have employed the parent for three years and the child or grandchild must be under age 23.
+The application for this scholarship is available beginning the first week of December and due March 1.
 For additional information, or to request an application, contact Brittany Fleming at Travis Pattern & Foundry, (509) 466-3545.

 Lucille I. Hudon Scholarship